joearms/joearms.github.com/_posts/2016-03-13-Managing-two-million-webservers.md

 effect all the other sessions.

 This requirement, goes way back to when we designed Erlang in the mid 1980's.
-In Telecoms systems, loosing one connection due to a software error was acceptable, loosing them all due to a bug was big time bad news.
+In Telecoms systems, losing one connection due to a software error was acceptable, losing them all due to a bug was big time bad news.

 # Chat or Presence Servers